Hagnap/Design-Patterns-in-TypeScript/Behavioral-Design-Patterns/Observer-Pattern/README.md

 ## Terminology
 - Subject
+    - Only one in a relationship.
     - The object being observed.
     - Has references to its observers.
     - Can register (add) an observer and unregister (remove) an observer.

 - Observer(s)
+    - There are many in a relationship.
     - "Observe" the subject.
     - Have a reference of the Subject passed into them when constructed as this allows us to retrieve the state of the Subject when notified of it getting updated if registered.